Earn a Bachelor’s Degree in Global Studies

 Let us know how we can help plan your future.

-The mission of the Global Studies program is to provide students with a multidimensional understanding of the forces that are pulling the peoples of the world together into shared destinies, to prepare them for employment in a globalized world, and to equip them with the intellectual tools and moral perspectives to respond to the ethical and environmental challenges which are global in nature and require global responses.
+The mission of the Global Studies minor is to provide students with a multidimensional understanding of the forces that are pulling the peoples of the world together into shared destinies, to prepare them for employment in a globalized world, and to equip them with the intellectual tools and moral perspectives to respond to the ethical and environmental challenges which are global in nature and require global responses.

-One premise of the Global Studies program is that a citizen of the United States is also a citizen of the planet.
+One premise of the Global Studies minor is that a citizen of the United States is also a citizen of the planet.
 A Dominican approach entails contemplation of the underlying webs of interconnectedness between humanity and nature and among all cultures as a foundation for addressing the needs of a globalizing world.